sjb1061/Actinula_Paper/RNA_FISH_probe_design/README.md

 Follow the step-by-step instructions of the workflow: RNA_Probes_workflow.md
 Scripts for this section can be found in the directory: Probe_design_scripts
-Outputs can be found in the directory: Probe_design_outputs
+Inputs and Outputs can be found in the directory: Probe_design_inputs_and_outputs